eandualem/Twitter-Data-Analysis/README.md

 pip install -r requirements.txt
 ```
 ## Features

 ### Data Extraction
+  - There is a Json data that is collected using keywords `covide19` and `Africa` from twitter.
+  - There is a file called `extract_data_frame.py` which is used to extracts the data from data/covid19.json and construct a dataframe called `processed_tweet_data.csv`.
+  - If there is no change to the data, `processed_tweet_data.csv`is already generated.

 ### Data Preprocessing

 ### Data Exploration and Visualzation

 ### Test

 ### Travis CI

 ### Dashboard